paulejarvis/Playbook/Data Structure and Ontology/Playbook Ontology.md

 Properties describe objects.
 Some properties are shared across object types while others are unique to specific object types.
+* Objects have a unique "objectID" which is used to resolve / merge objects across the database

 * People
   * Name